Nano Dimension Ltd. (NNDM) – Don’t Be So Quick to Call it Dead

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The top institutional shareholder in the company is Group One Trading, L.P. with over 1.68 million shares valued at $15.26 million.
-The investor’s holdings represent 16.86% of the NNDM Shares outstanding.
-As of Dec 30, 2020, the second largest holder is Renaissance Technologies, LLC with 0.99 million shares valued at $9.05 million to account for 10.00% of the shares outstanding.
-The other top investors are Taylor Frigon Capital Management, LLC which holds 0.92 million shares representing 9.22% and valued at over $8.35 million, while ARK Investment Management, LLC holds 4.22% of the shares totaling 0.42 million with a market value of $1.2 million.
+The top institutional shareholder in the company is ARK Investment Management, LLC with over 8.39 million shares valued at $76.38 million.
+The investor’s holdings represent 4.88% of the NNDM Shares outstanding.
+As of Dec 30, 2020, the second largest holder is State Street Corporation with 2.76 million shares valued at $25.13 million to account for 1.61% of the shares outstanding.
+The other top investors are Susquehanna International Group, LLP which holds 2.24 million shares representing 1.30% and valued at over $20.34 million, while Group One Trading, L.P. holds 0.98% of the shares totaling 1.68 million with a market value of $15.26 million.

 Nano Dimension Ltd. (NNDM) Analyst Forecasts